-I am a big fan of using Public Transport when I’m traveling.
+I am a big fan of using public transport when I’m traveling.
 Not only does it save me money.
 It also adds to my experience of that country.
 One of my favorite parts of my day was my bus adventures around Medellín.
 That said it took me a week or getting on the wrong buses and being utterly confused to get to grips with transport in Medellín.
-So to help you navigate your way around the city of eternal spring here is my guide to using public transport in Medellín.
+So to help you navigate your way around the city of eternal spring here is my guide to using public transport in Medellin.

-If you are planning on staying in Medellin for a while and traveling by metro or using the free bikes you will need to get a Civica card.
+If you are planning on staying for a while and traveling by metro in Medellin (Medellin Subway) or using the free Medellin city bikes you will need to get a Civica card.
 It’s pretty straightforward to get one.
-Just go to San Antonio metro station with your passport and stand in line.
+Just go to San Antonio Metro Station with your passport and stand in line.

-Using the Metro
+Using the Metro in Medellin

 - If you want to use it for longer than a week you will need to go through the whole process again.
 The only way of getting the permanent pass is by proving you are a resident.
 To do that you need a bill with your name and address on it.

 You can apply online here they will send you an email confirmation and you will then need to go down to the office and register for it to take effect.

-One of the great things about taking the bus in Colombia is they have fixed prices.
+One of the great things about taking the buses in Medellin is they have fixed prices.
 This means you can ride the bus without having to say a word!
 Simply get on the bus hand the driver the money and take a seat.
 Follow along with google maps and hope for the best!

 For the first week, I got it wrong ⅗ times.
 But by the second week, I knew my way around better.
-It’s difficult navigating around any new city and Medellin is no different.
+It’s difficult navigating around any new city and using public buses in Medellin is no different.
 I’m confident though they the reason I know Medellin so well is because of all of the wrong busses I’ve gotten on.

 If you aren’t sure all you have to do is ask.
 I got chatting to a woman one morning who when I was about to get off the bus and walk 15 minutes told me not to because the bus goes closer to where I was going.
 She then told me the right place to get off.
 I’ve also had a driver shouting for a friend to come and get me and walk me onto the right bus.
 In my experience Colombians always go over and above to help people.